 By necessity when just starting out, business owners wear several hats within the company.
 Possibly all the hats, at first.

 They are the CEO, CFO, lead salesperson, marketer, manager and more.
-And as an entrepreneur who’s fully invested in their business, it’s hard to led go of the reigns in some areas of the business.
+And as an entrepreneur who’s fully invested in their business, it’s hard to led go of the reigns in some areas of the business and embracing outsourcing.
 But eventually, something has to give.
 The time will come to hire staff and outsource roles to take things off your already stuffed plate.

 For new entrepreneurs, this can be a difficult turning point.
 Missteps made at this stage can be costly—even devastating—to a startup.